 The first of these statements is well-known in both magical and alchemical circles, where it is frequently shortened to As Above, So Below and understood as the relations between the heavens above and the earth below, with an implied understanding of the union of astrology and alchemy; for others it speaks more specifically of the relations between substances at the top of the flask and those in the bottom (sometimes envisioned, respectively, as a mountain-top and cave).
 The latter phrase is sometimes interpreted as the relations between the four elements (Fire, Water, Air, and Earth), which all contribute to the generation of the Stone.
 Beneath this text is the beginning of another Hermetic work, this time the first text in the Corpus Hermeticum, the Pimander, the record of a revelation received from a divine being, Pimander, the ‘Mind of Divine Power’, in which he reveals to Hermes the nature of things and God.
 Khunrath’s message is clear: alchemical endeavour (Emerald Tablet) rests on the basis of Hermetic revelation (Pimander).

-Im Wortlaut Kunraths in der Titelleiste Designatio PYRAMIDUM Petrosarum Triumphalium illarum ↑
+Im Wortlaut Khunraths in der Titelleiste Designatio PYRAMIDUM Petrosarum Triumphalium illarum ↑

-Im Wortlaut Kunraths hier so Unten ist, ist gleich dem Obern, und dies so Oben ist, ist gleich dem Untern. ↑
+Im Wortlaut Khunraths hier so Unten ist, ist gleich dem Obern, und dies so Oben ist, ist gleich dem Untern. ↑

-Im Wortlaut Kunraths hier Die Sonne ist sein Vater, und der Mond ist seine Mutter; der Windt hat in getragen in seinem Bauch: Seine Ernehrerin oder Amme ist die Erde. ↑
+Im Wortlaut Khunraths hier Die Sonne ist sein Vater, und der Mond ist seine Mutter; der Windt hat in getragen in seinem Bauch: Seine Ernehrerin oder Amme ist die Erde. ↑